 Deep generative appearance modeling in visual tracking (GAPTRACK)

-Workpackages: The work will be divided into four work packages:
+The work is divided into four work packages:

 - WP1: development of generative deep neural network models, suitable for appearance modeling of many object classes,